Award at a Glance

 The nominee must:

-• demonstrate outstanding contributions to the advancement and dissemination of knowledge in this area, and
+- Demonstrate outstanding contributions to the advancement and dissemination of knowledge in this area.

-Preference is given to MCS and/or CV members.
-Nominations are active for three years, but updating the nomination package is recommended.
+Preference is given to CV Section and/or MCS and/or CV members.
+Nominations are active for three years but updating the nomination package is recommended to resubmit.

 Criteria

 Emphasis should be on the nominee's recent work on microvascular physiology and pathophysiology.
 The nominator does not have to be a MCS or APS member.
 Anyone, except members of the selection committee, may submit one nomination or one seconding letter for the Gabor Kaley Lectureship in any given year.
-Self-nominations are not accepted.
-Please do not nominate a person for the same work or achievement for which they have already received a MCS or APS Society-level award.
+Do not nominate a person for the same work or achievement for which they have already received a MCS or APS society-level award.

 Selection Committee